Honest comparisons

 Pick Mem if…

 • ·Where Mem wins: the AI-first notes experience is more polished for personal capture than Bcontext's editor.
-Mem's auto-tagging and "smart writing" features have years of iteration.
+Mem's auto-tagging, smart-writing, and "chat with your notes" features have years of iteration.
 If your primary use case is solo note-taking with occasional AI assist, Mem is purpose-built for that and Bcontext is overkill.

-• ·Mem also has a more refined mobile experience.
+• ·Mem also has a deeply refined mobile experience (iOS app with Apple Watch and share-sheet capture).
 Bcontext is web-first; mobile is explicitly an anti-feature for year one because the product is optimised for typing-at-a-keyboard knowledge work.

 Pick bcontext if…